 - Innovation, creativity in yacht design

-The course utilises guided problem-based learning concept.
+The course utilizes guided problem-based learning concept.
 The content is cross-disciplinary and is suitable for students of different backgrounds.
 On-line lectures introduce topics which are then considered with respect to the projects.
 Work is performed in cross-disciplinary groups.
 Progress of the project is checked on bi-weekly basis.
 The final project is presented in the end of the course to experts from industry and academia.

 - Lectures: 20h (2 x 2 hours/week, 5 weeks, 10 occasions)